 The Greek word Paul uses for ‘struggle’ can also be translated ‘wrestle’.
 It is defined as:

-‘Wrestling (a contest between two in which each endeavors to throw the other, and which is decided when the victor is able to hold his opponent down with his hand upon his neck)’
+‘Wrestling (a contest between two in which each endeavor to throw the other, and which is decided when the victor is able to hold his opponent down with his hand upon his neck)’

 This metaphor gives us some insight as to the signs and effects of a spiritual battle taking place: